tsmsogn/fuelphp-docker/README.md

 docker-compose -up
 ```

 That's it.
-You can now access your CakePHP app at
+You can now access your FuelPHP app at

 `localhost:8180`